 struct CommandAction<A: Allocator> {

-path: String<A>,
+: String<A>,

-args: Vec<String<A>, A>,
+path: Vec<String<A>, A>,

 // For the `Action` impls see below